 You’re in the middle of your journey.
-Whatever that may be; a career, school, parenthood, travel, business, a new goal, a new relationship.
-You’re in the midst of dozens of journeys it seems, yet you’re unsure about something.
-You’ve hit a dead end, you’re in a pit of uncertainty, hell you don’t even think that this is the thing.
+Whatever that may be, a career, school, parenthood, travel, business, a new goal, a new relationship.
+You’re amid dozens of journeys, it seems, yet you’re unsure about something.
+You’ve hit a dead-end; you’re in a pit of uncertainty, hell you don’t even think that this is the thing.
 The big thing.
 The thing you want.

 “I don’t know what I want to do.”

 “I don’t know what I want for a career.”